zilhak/sts-mods/ascension-100/docs/ASCENSION_ENG.md

 **Effect**: Some events changed to be more hostile.

 **Details**:
-- "Match and Keep!" event: Card composition changed (includes paired character color cards, special character color cards, rare cards, special colorless cards, and curse cards)
+- "Match and Keep!" event: Card composition changed (includes 1 pair each of: Common character card, Uncommon character card, Rare character card, Uncommon colorless card, and 2 pairs of Curse cards)
-- "Face Trader" event: "Touch" option now reduces max HP by 15%
+- "Face Trader" event: "Touch" option now reduces max HP by 15% (increased from 10%)
-- "Bonfire Elementals" event: Special card offering now heals only 80% of missing HP instead of full heal
+- "Bonfire Spirits" event: Special card offering now heals only 80% of missing HP instead of full heal
-- "N'loth" event: All options cost 10 more gold
+- "The Woman in Blue" event: All option costs increased by 10 gold
-- "Shining Light" event: HP loss increased by 1, relic acquisition probability increased by 10%
+- "Scrap Ooze" event: Initial damage increased by 1, relic acquisition probability increased by 10%

 ---